 - Withdrawals

 Comparing total spend against withdrawals often surprises players.
 This method shows real losses, not just deposits.
+Regular tracking can act as an early warning system for problem gambling.

 Take a Break From Gambling